Your rights at work depend on your employment status. There are three broad categories:

 - Are there other factors present which suggest it is a contract of employment?
 For example, do you pay tax and NICs through PAYE?
 Does your employer provide the equipment necessary to do the work?
 Do your employer’s disciplinary procedures apply to you?

-If the answer to the questions above is “yes” then this would provide further evidence pointing to the fact that you are an employee.
+If the answer to the questions above is “yes” then this would suggest you are an employee rather than a worker or self-employed.

 If you are not an employee, in considering whether you are a “worker” or “self-employed” an Employment Tribunal would again look at a number of factors including whether: